 The Theater program at NYUAD welcomes majors and non-majors to join us in creating a thriving performance program for the college community, with events ranging from full productions to informal readings, solo performances, student-directed plays, and site-specific events on campus and beyond.

-The concentration in Theater is open to all NYUAD students and offers the opportunity to explore the history, theory, and practice of theater and performance.
-The study of this ancient, universal, and multifaceted art form illuminates the power of the imagination in engaging with and shaping the political and spiritual lives of individuals and cultures.
-The concentration in Theater is designed to be combined with a major in another discipline and to develop the student’s capacity for intellectual and creative risk-taking in the pursuit of knowledge.
-The expressive and interpretive skills developed in working with dramatic material make the concentration in Theater an excellent component of a well-rounded liberal arts education.
-All courses that a student wishes to count towards the concentration in Theater must be approved in advance by the student's mentor, including those taken at NYU's global sites.
-Only one course may double-count for the concentration in Theater and another major or concentration.
+The minor in Theater is open to all NYUAD students and offers the opportunity to explore the history, theory, and practice of theater and performance.
+The study of this ancient, universal, and multi-faceted art form illuminates the power of the imagination in engaging with and shaping the political and spiritual lives of individuals and cultures.
+The minor in Theater is designed to be combined with a major in another discipline and to develop the student’s capacity for intellectual and creative risk-taking in the pursuit of knowledge.
+The expressive and interpretive skills developed in working with dramatic material make the minor in Theater an excellent component of a well-rounded liberal arts education.